|LICENSING BOARD:||Arizona Board of Pharmacy|

 - Application and Forms Review: An application for a professional license that includes errors or omits necessary information can lead to unnecessary delays or the denial of your application.
 An attorney review of your application can give you the best chance to receive your license in a timely manner.

-If you need legal assistance with an Arizona Board of Pharmacy issue contact Attorney Robert Chelle by email or by telephone at 480-442-3410.
+If you need legal assistance with an Arizona Board of Pharmacy issue contact us by telephone at 480-442-3410.